lingchen42/dsbra/README.md

 Analyze .fastq files for insertions, deletions, and microhomologous end joining at specified break site within reference sequence.

 Use:
-1. Must install samtools, bowtie2 or bwa aligner and edit approprite paths within sam_dsbra_interface.py if not in your PATH variable.
+1. Must install samtools AND bowtie2 OR bwa aligner and edit approprite paths within sam_dsbra_interface.py if not in your PATH variable.
 2. sam_dsbra_interface.py requires pysam, numpy, scipy installation prior to use
 3. sam_dsbra_grapher.py additionally requires matplotlib for graph generation